Blazing-Falcon/cloudflare-ddns/README.md

 2. **Configure the script**
    - Create a `config.json` file in the same directory as the script
-   - Use the format from `cloudflare-ddns.json` as a template:

    **For multiple records (recommended):**
    ```json